jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 ## Fix your body language and posture

 Body language is one of the most consistent ways to communicate attractiveness to women.
-Men who maintain an upright posture and open body language denote personality traits like dominance, strength, and confidence.[^7]
+Men who maintain an upright posture and open body language denote personality traits like dominance, strength, and confidence.<sup id="fnref:7" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:7">7</a></sup>

 Sitting up straight and standing with your shoulders back and your chin raised can make you feel more outgoing and charismatic.
 Your ability to maintain eye contact, a sense of humor, and a self-assured smile is an instant turn-on to women.

 Visit the chiropractor for an adjustment to make sure your spine is properly aligned and elongated.
 This makes it far easier to maintain the correct posture.

 Check out this post on [how to grow your personal magnetism, self-confidence, and charisma.](https://edlatimore.com/how-to-be-charismatic/)

 ## Become more physically attractive to women